Girls in Prison (1956 film): Plot

+Cast

 Production

 This was the first of many films that Edward L. Cahn did for AIP with producer Alex Gordon.
 A Production Code administrator warned Gordon that any hint of lesbianism whether in speech or manners had to be eliminated from the script, but Gordon filmed them regardless.
 Gordon's film company Golden State Productions made the first film released by AIP, Apache Woman also starring Joan Taylor.

 Denning was paid a percentage of the profits.

 Critical reception

 Writing in All Movie, author and critic Hal Erickson described the film as "a typical babes-behind-bars affair, elevated by a better than usual cast," noting that "veteran thespians [...] make worthwhile contributions to the proceedings."

 Remake

 Cinedigm announced a remake in 2015 (along with 10 other American International Pictures properties).